-a large momentum fraction z of the fragmenting quark, as these particles are most closely connected to the original quark properties.
-As illustrated in Fig. 20, at intermediate EIC energies, all particles that are detected at mid-rapidity are within the momentum acceptance range of the reference detectors.
+• Finally, intermediate energies have an advantage for a SIDIS program, as its foremost detector requirements are excellent tracking and particle identification.
+The most significant signals are expected for particles that carry a large momentum fraction z of the fragmenting quark, as these particles are most closely connected to the original quark properties.
+As illustrated in Fig. 17, at intermediate EIC energies, all particles that are detected at mid-rapidity are within the momentum acceptance range of the reference detectors.
 This is not necessarily true for the highest energies, when particle identification within the typical EIC detector dimensions becomes challenging.

 The remainder of this section is organized as follows.
-Section IIIB will discuss the physics case for twist-3 observables, Sec.
+Section III B will discuss the physics case for twist-3 observables, Sec.
 III will give a short overview of the TMD framework and impact studies for unpolarized and Sivers TMD, which were identified as golden channels in the Yellow Report.
 This section will also briefly discuss TMDs in medium.
 Finally, Sec.
-IIID will introduce the case for jet physics at intermediate energies and high luminosity.
+III D will introduce the case for jet physics at intermediate energies and high luminosity.
 Radiative corrections might complicate the picture, as the impact on cross-sections and asymmetries can be sizable, depending on the kinematic regime.
-The interplay between radiative corrections and TMD extraction is still very much under investigation with recent studies [162, 163] showing potential significant effects on the angular reconstruction for TMDs in certain parts of the phase space.
-However, as those studies are still in their initial stages, these effects are not considered for the studies shown in this section.
+Because the interplay between radiative corrections and TMD extraction is still very much under investigation, these effects are not considered for the studies shown in this section.